wicked-rainman/ESP32Dispatcher/README.md

 + The library depends on calls to the __millis()__ function, so on day 49 all the scheduled tasks will execute immediately during the first itteration after rollover.
 After that, process delay times will return to those specified.

 + All this code is written in *C* with a *C++* styled "wrapper" round it.
 This seems to be the only way to include a library within an Arduino IDE environment.
 There were indications that this could be achieved using the compiler extern directive, but I couldn't get past failures in the link stage.
 If anyone can show me how to do this, then please drop me a line!

++ I've used these calls in a portable Weather/environment [sensor server](https://wicked-rainman.github.io/projects/M5Station-bat_Sensor_Server).
+Have a look if you would like to see it being used in anger.